GwynethLlewelyn/goswi/README.md

 ## Configuration

-- Because Second Life and OpenSimulator internally use JPEG2000 for all images, we have to convert those to browser-friendly images, which we'll do with ImageMagick — so make sure you are correctly set up to use the CGo-based ImageMagick wrapper:
+- Because Second Life and OpenSimulator internally use JPEG2000 for all images, we have to convert those to browser-friendly images, which we'll do with ImageMagick 7 — so make sure you are correctly set up to use the CGo-based ImageMagick wrapper:
-	- install ImageMagick according to https://github.com/gographics/imagick
+	- install ImageMagick according to https://github.com/gographics/imagick (go for version 7)
 	- make sure that your particular version of ImageMagick supports `JP2` (that's JPEG2000)
 	- Don't forget to set `export CGO_CFLAGS_ALLOW='-Xpreprocessor'` in your shell My apologies for having to resort to ImageMagick, but there is no native Go library to decode JPEG2000 images; believe me, I've tried a _lot_ of alternatives (including several kinds of external)